 1. Seiko Prospex Padi Solar Powered

-Another variation on the Seiko Prospex created in conjunction with PADI, this dive watch is a great choice to take out on the water, but it's perhaps a little more well suited for wearing on the street and at the office.
-The textured blue face of this watch is beautiful without being ostentatious, but there's still a strong eye towards the practical needs of a serious diver.
+Another variation on the Seiko Prospex created in conjunction with PADI, this dive watch is a great choice to take out on the water, but it's perhaps a little more well-suited for wearing on the street and at the office.
+The textured blue face of this watch is beautiful without being ostentatious, while still offering some strong appeal for the practical needs of a serious diver.
 The expressive markers are complemented by bright and bold numbering, and the dot and stick indices of the Seiko Prospex are all backed by some strong lighting.
 The heftier steel band also lends it a tangible and satisfying sense of weight.

 2. Seiko SSC745 Watch